Tyrone Roberts: 2015

 On 31 January and 1 February, Roberts played for Newcastle in the 2015 NRL Auckland Nines.
 On 13 February, he played off the interchange bench for the Indigenous All Stars in the annual All Stars match at Cbus Super Stadium.
 In round 12 of the 2015 NRL season, he suffered an ankle injury against the New Zealand Warriors, ending his run of 79 consecutive games going back to May 2012.
-After being heavily criticized about his form in 2014 and 2015, Roberts fell out of favour with Newcastle and signed a two-year contract with the Gold Coast Titans starting in 2016, after being released from the final year of his Knights contract.
+After being heavily criticised about his form in 2014 and 2015, Roberts fell out of favour with Newcastle and signed a two-year contract with the Gold Coast Titans starting in 2016, after being released from the final year of his Knights contract.
 He finished his last year with the Knights having played in 21 matches, scoring 3 tries and kicking 54 goals as the club finished last on the table for the first time since 2005.
 On 15 December, he was named on the interchange bench for the Indigenous All Stars team to play against the World All Stars on 13 February 2016.

 2016

 In February, Roberts played for the Gold Coast in the 2016 NRL Auckland Nines.
-On 13 February, he again played for the Indigenous All Stars against the new World All Stars, playing at halfback in his team's 8-12 loss at Suncorp Stadium.
-In Round 1 of the 2016 NRL season, he made his club debut for the Titans against his previous club the Knights, playing at five-eighth and kicking 5 goals in the Titans' 30-12 win at Cbus Super Stadium.
+On 13 February, he again played for the Indigenous All Stars against the new World All Stars, playing at halfback in his team's 8–12 loss at Suncorp Stadium.
+In Round 1 of the 2016 NRL season, he made his club debut for the Titans against his previous club the Knights, playing at five-eighth and kicking 5 goals in the Titans' 30–12 win at Cbus Super Stadium.
 Roberts was very influential in helping the Gold Coast reach the NRL Finals for the first time since 2010.